Alain-L/qwash/README.md

 ### Bloat Reduction Algorithm

-The debloat algorithm works by iteratively moving tuples from the end of the table to fill gaps left by deleted rows:
+The debloat algorithm uses an **UPDATE-based compaction** approach via a temporary stored procedure:

-1. Select rows from the last N pages of the table
+1. Create a procedure that updates rows from the last N pages (`UPDATE SET col = col`)
-2. Delete and reinsert them (PostgreSQL places them in earlier free space)
+2. PostgreSQL rewrites these tuples, placing them in earlier free space (HOT updates are bypassed)
 3. Run `VACUUM` to release the now-empty pages at the end
 4. Repeat until bloat is minimized